 As with all strategic plans, this is a living document which will evolve and be reviewed on a regular basis.
 I look forward to continuing our efforts to ensure that Montreal West remains both a wonderful town to grow up in and a wonderful one to age in as well.

-Colleen Feeney,
+Colleen Feeney

+Councillor

-Councillor and friend of our seniors Chair, MADA Steering Committee
+Chair, MADA Steering Committee

 STEERING COMMITTEE MEMBERS